-i go to school in stl, where it’s winter 75% of the year. yup. chunky cardigans and fat coats are not hot. get a pair of nice boots that are snow and rain proof. get lots of nice cardigans to throw over chic clothes. get a nice peacoat and scarves are must. i don’t like hats but they really help you stay warm. also, you can wearing leggings underneath jeans to keep your legs warm and no one will know :)posted about 4 years ago
+i go to school in stl, where it’s winter 75% of the year. yup. chunky cardigans and fat coats are not hot. get a pair of nice boots that are snow and rain proof. get lots of nice cardigans to throw over chic clothes. get a nice peacoat and scarves are must. i don’t like hats but they really help you stay warm. also, you can wearing leggings underneath jeans to keep your legs warm and no one will know :)posted over 4 years ago

 thank you thank you! any ideas on where to buy said peacoats?
 I got one at forever 21, but seems a little cheap.
-I was going to check J crew or I love the Urban Outfitters ones, but not sure how they would fare in snowposted about 4 years ago
+I was going to check J crew or I love the Urban Outfitters ones, but not sure how they would fare in snowposted over 4 years ago

 i would say yes, invest in a nicer one that will keep you warm. sometimes the most stylish coats are paper thin :(

-i have a goose down coat from china but it’s not the most fashionable. i like that it’s a puffy coat but rather flattering because it’s not huge. i find peacoats can still be too cold unless i layer so make sure you get some nice warm cardis and sweaters ! :) check the dept stores and j crew, banana republic, express, ann taylor, etc.posted about 4 years ago
+i have a goose down coat from china but it’s not the most fashionable. i like that it’s a puffy coat but rather flattering because it’s not huge. i find peacoats can still be too cold unless i layer so make sure you get some nice warm cardis and sweaters ! :) check the dept stores and j crew, banana republic, express, ann taylor, etc.posted over 4 years ago

 It’s actually warmer to layer many thin layers than to wear a giant coat over everything, so I second pandaphilia’s advice to get layering cardigans and sweaters.
 You can get away with wearing a thinner coat that way, too.